rogerhu/compsci_guides/Multiple-Pass.md

 # Multiple Pass Technique
-Most computations on a list will require O(N) time complexity, so a simple, but very useful technique is to pass through the list a constant number of times to calculate some summary of the list that will simplify your algorithm.
+Most computations on a list will require O(N) time complexity, so a simple but very useful technique is to pass through the list a constant number of times to calculate some summary of the list that will simplify your algorithm.
 One example that we see a lot is the need to calculate the length of the list.
 That sounds simple enough, but let's see an example to motivate this technique better.

 ## Example: Intersection of Two Linked Lists
 Let's take a look at this common problem as defined in [Intersection of Two Linked Lists](https://leetcode.com/problems/intersection-of-two-linked-lists).